influxdata/docs-v2/content/influxdb/v2.0/reference/config-options.md

 ---

 ### nats-port
-Port to be bound by the NATS streaming server. `-1` selects a random port.
+Port for the NATS streaming server. `-1` selects a random port.

 **Default:** `-1`